Lion-LiHaoyi/Epirus/English.md

 #### Hop back and forth

-Trigger condition: two characters use mirror reflection at the same time, and the copy object and output object are each other
+Trigger condition: two characters use mirror reflection at the same time, and the copy object and the output object are eventually connected in a ring

-Effect: two people suffer 1 point of light & fire damage at the same time
+Effect: these players suffer 1 point of light & fire damage at the same time

 #### Spotlight

-Trigger condition: two characters use "Specular reflection" on each other at the same time.
-The copy object is the other and the output object is the same person
+Trigger condition: two characters use "Specular reflection" on each other at the same time, and the copy object is the other and the output object is the same person

 Effect: 1 point of light & fire damage to the output object